abhishek-kumar-code/Redfish_Public/Specification.md

 [HTTP status codes](#status-codes) are used to indicate the server's attempt at processing the request.
 [Extended error handling](#error-responses) is used to return more information than the HTTP error code provides.

-The ability to send secure messages is important; the [Security](#security) section of this document describes specific TLS requirements.
+The ability to send secure messages is important; the [Security](#security) clause of this document describes specific TLS requirements.

 Some operations may take longer than required for synchronous return semantics.
 Consequently, deterministic [asynchronous semantic](#synchronous-and-asynchronous-operation-support) are included in the architecture.

 ### Use of HTTP

 HTTP is ideally suited to a RESTful interface.
-This section describes how HTTP is used in the Redfish interface and what constraints are added on top of HTTP to assure interoperability of Redfish compliant implementations.
+This clause describes how HTTP is used in the Redfish interface and what constraints are added on top of HTTP to assure interoperability of Redfish compliant implementations.

 * A Redfish interface shall be exposed through a web service endpoint implemented using Hypertext Transfer Protocols, version 1.1 ([RFC7230](#RFC7230), [RFC7231](#RFC7231), [RFC7232](#RFC7232)).